joe-crick/UpAndRunningWithCanJS/4_Models.md

 	var RestaurantModel = can.Model.extend({
         findAll: "GET /restaurants"
     },
-    //Include second, blank parameter object to set staticProperties {});
+    //Include second, blank parameter object to set instanceProperties {});

-Because it is a can.Construct, can.Model.extend can take up to three parameters:
+Like most constructors in CanJS, can.Model.extend can take up to three parameters:

 1. name
 2. staticProperties